Finite approximation of free groups I: the $F$-inverse cover problem: Introduction

-The paper is organised as follows: Section~\ref{sec:inverse monoids} collects prerequisites from inverse monoids, graphs and a proof that the existence of certain groups yields a positive solution of Problem~\ref{problem:Finverse}.
-Since an infinite $F$-inverse cover can be constructed for every inverse monoid $M$ by use of a {free group $F$, the task is,} in case $M$ is finite, to replace $F$ by a suitable finite group $H$.
-The group $H$ needs to have a sufficiently high combinatorial complexity in order to ``simulate'' for the monoid $M$ the required behaviour of the free group $F$.
-Section~\ref{sec:machinery} introduces the main graph-theoretic tools while Section~\ref{sec:2results} presents two crucial technical results.
-Finally, in Section~\ref{sec:groupoids} we obtain the required group in a construction which intends to ``reflect the geometry'' of a given finite graph {$\mE$ and thereby prove the main result of the paper (Lemma \ref{thm:main theorem})}.
+{The paper is organised as follows: Section~\ref{sec:inverse monoids} collects prerequisites from inverse monoids, graphs and a proof that the existence of certain finite groups yields a positive solution of Problem~\ref{problem:Finverse}. } Section~\ref{sec:machinery} introduces the main graph-theoretic tools while Section~\ref{sec:2results} presents two crucial technical results.
+Finally, in Section~\ref{sec:groupoids} we obtain the required group in a construction which intends to ``reflect the geometry'' of a given finite graph {$\mE$ and thereby prove the main result of the paper (Lemma~\ref{thm:main theorem})}.